deven-org/telemetry-functions/docs/ARCHITECTURE.md

 ## Overall Structure

 telemetry-functions is a Node.js application that is designed to be **serverless**.
 It is written in TypeScript, which allows for type checking and other features that can help catch errors early in the development process.
-The function is accessed through HTTP endpoints, which are exposed to the internet through a hosting provider (currently Netlify).
+The function is accessed through HTTP endpoints, which are exposed to the internet through a hosting provider (currently AWS).

 The function itself consists of several modules that work together to collect metrics and store them in a database (currently Github has been used as DB).